AdobeDocs/commerce-frontend-core/src/pages/guide/templates/email-migration.md

 ## Remove the legacy variable resolver

-With the release of Magento 2.4.4 and 2.4.3-p2, `\Magento\Framework\Filter\VariableResolver\LegacyResolver` and `\Magento\Framework\Filter\VariableResolver\StrategyResolver` have been removed and any legacy templates in the database will only be resolved using strict mode.
+With the release of Adobe Commerce and Magento Open Source 2.4.4 and 2.4.3-p2, `\Magento\Framework\Filter\VariableResolver\LegacyResolver` and `\Magento\Framework\Filter\VariableResolver\StrategyResolver` have been removed and any legacy templates in the database will only be resolved using strict mode.
 Database templates can be checked using cli commands to verify compatibility with strict mode.

 ## Verify compatibility with strict mode

-The following command scans all database email templates overridden using the Magento admin **Marketing** > Communications > **Email Templates** > **Add New Template** area for potential variable usage compatibility issues.
+The following command scans all database email templates overridden using the Admin **Marketing** > Communications > **Email Templates** > **Add New Template** area for potential variable usage compatibility issues.

 ```bash
 bin/magento dev:email:override-compatibility-check